zebrunner/legacy-documentation/docs/guide/user_management.md

 4. Enter the email(s).
 You can enter an unlimited number of emails at a time.
 5. Press **“Invite”.**

 Invitations will be sent to the specified emails.
-Users need to accept the invitation, after that you will see the **ACCEPTED** status in front of the user name.
-Otherwise, the **PENDING** status will be displayed.
+Invited users need to accept the invitation, after that the invitations disappear from the **Invitations** page.

 ![Send Invitation](https://github.com/zebrunner/documentation/blob/master/docs/assets/images/send_invitations.gif?raw=true)